sucho-archiving/sucho-archiving.github.io/browsertrix.md

 This downloads and sets up Browsertrix using Docker.

+## Picking a site
+Go to the Browsertrix tab of the SUCHO working spreadsheet and pick a site to work on that no one has claimed yet.
+First load it in your browser to see if it's working; many sites are already going down.
+Next, especially if you're planning to crawl it using your laptop (also, please make sure your laptop is backed up first in case of malware), run it through a [security check](https://sitecheck.sucuri.net/).
+If the security check can't run on the site, try again with another link; we have other people who can run the crawler on dodgier links using stand-alone servers.

 ## Creating a configuration YAML file
 A YAML file is just a plain-text file for storing configuration and such.
 YAML files are very picky about spaces, how many, and where they're located.
 You can download an [example YAML file here](crawl-config.yaml), and modify it using a plain-text editor.
 (If you don't have a plain-text editor already installed on your computer, download and install [Atom](https://atom.io/) for Mac or Windows, and use that to open and edit the example YAML file.)